aheinze/phpup/README.md

 # Interactive TUI frontend

-There is also a lightweight curses-based helper in `tui/phpup_tui.py`:
+There is also a lightweight curses-based helper in `tui/phpup_tui.py`.
+Launch it directly with `./phpup --tui` or run the script yourself:

 **Requirements:**
 - Python 3.6+ (uses built-in libraries only: curses, subprocess, os, sys, dataclasses)